 – Amber Bradshaw

-Amber Bradshaw, Managing Artistic Director
+F626A7CA-F1B6-44C7-A069-F611FF79A537Amber Bradshaw, Managing Artistic Director

 AMBER BRADSHAW (she/they) is an Atlanta native, a Southern queer and a fierce believer in the power of storytelling.
-She is a dramaturg, director, moderator and playwright with a sole focus in new works and script development.
-In Atlanta they have worked with Actor’s Express, Synchronicity Theatre, the Alliance Theatre, the Center for Puppetry Arts, Out of Hand Theatre, Out Front Theatre, Gathering Wild Dance, and Theatrical Outfit.
-Since 2006, Amber has directed, dramaturged and produced play readings as a freelance artist in Atlanta.
-Of the plays developed, the majority have gone on to be awarded readings, development labs and productions locally and nationally.
-For WTP, Amber directs and dramaturgs for the Ethel Woolson Lab and the Table Series, moderates regularly for all WTP programs and teaches a year-long New Play development Dramaturgy Intensive.
+She is a new play dramaturg, director, moderator and playwright with a sole focus in new works and script development (with an emphasis on multi-disiplinary work).
+Amber is also a dancer and loves to work as a dance dramaturg.
+In Atlanta they have worked with Actor’s Express, Theater Emory, Kennesaw State University, Synchronicity Theatre, the Center for Puppetry Arts, Out of Hand Theatre, Out Front Theatre, Gathering Wild Dance, Staibdance and Theatrical Outfit.
+Since 2006, Amber has directed, dramaturged and produced play readings and workshop performances as a freelance artist in Atlanta.
+That experience led her to WTP.
+For WTP, Amber directs and dramaturgs for the Ethel Woolson Lab and the Table Series, moderates regularly for all WTP programs, teaches a year-long New Play development Dramaturgy Intensive and hosts a podcast about New Play Development and process work called TABLEWORK: HOW NEW PLAYS GET MADE (available to steam on all your platforms).
 In addition to her playwriting (Embodied, Searching for Jane) they have co-produced and written several original works (A virtual dance piece- Chords Bare, co-choreographed with Nadya Zeitlin; Circa 50 with Gathering Wild; Learning to Fly with the Center for Puppetry Arts and Identified: A Queer Variety Show! with choreographer/performance artist Corian Ellisor).
 Amber is a founding member of I.D.E.A.
-ATL (Inclusion, Diversity and Equity in the Arts Atlanta) a collective of artists committed to providing E.D.I. education, facilitation and training for our arts community.
-She is a proud member of the Literary Managers and Dramaturgs of the Americas and the 2020 Class of the Arts Leaders of Metro Atlanta (ALMA).
+ATL (Inclusion, Diversity and Equity in the Arts Atlanta) a collective of artists committed to providing J.E.D.I. education, facilitation and training for our arts community.
+She is a member of the Literary Managers and Dramaturgs of the Americas (since 2017), the 2020 Class of the Arts Leaders of Metro Atlanta (ALMA) and a new Affiliate Artist with Theater Emory (2023).

 Quinn Xavier Hernandez, Assistant Managing Director